DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Adjunct A/Prof Patrick Emanuel, Dermatopathologist, Clínica Ricardo Palma, Lima, Peru.
-DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley.
+DermNet Editor in Chief: Adjunct A/Prof Amanda Oakley.
 September 2018.

 Glomeruloid haemangioma is a rare benign cutaneous vascular proliferation that typically arises in patients with a history of POEMS syndrome.